IORoot/HouseQuests_wiki/docs/Features/administration.md

 🌈 An Example

 The situation: Let's say you were interested in buying property in Ealing, London, but you had a friend who was looking to rent property in Dulwich.
-It's a little tricky (but still do-able) to add those two locations into the property searches of Zoopla/Rightmove/OnTheMarket and plot them on their map.
+It's a little tricky (but still doable) to add those two locations into the property searches of Zoopla/Rightmove/OnTheMarket and plot them on their map.
 The really hard bit is separating the renting and buying aspects of the two areas.

 Solution: Using Saved Settings you can separate these two scenarios out.
 Create a new save called `Buy in Ealing` and proceed to add a search for properties in that area.
 Now, create a second save `Rent in Dulwich` and replace all of the searches for ones that are more appropriate for that area and renting.